Reimagining Tourism: Pursuing Climate Justice & Equity for a Sustainable Future

 Although this year’s focus on “green investments” follows a long line of heralded “green” initiatives, particularly green tourism, and green growth, these have proven to be hypocritical or green-washing, as essential actions for equity, sustainability and justice are not included in this agenda.

 Tourism is often income-elastic, and this means that tourists demand a lot more when their income increases.
-Capitalizing on this, the tourism industry increasingly presents an image of doing business responsibly, while in fact ensuring ever greater profit is extracted, more commons are exploited (including a livable climate) and the local community is served crumbs from the corporate table.
-The continued development of gated resorts, huge golf courses, privatized commons and mega cruise ships gives away the game.
+Capitalizing on this, the tourism industry increasingly presents an image of doing business responsibly, while in fact ensuring ever greater profit is extracted, more commons are exploited (including a liveable climate) and the local community is served crumbs from the corporate table.
+The continued development of gated resorts, huge golf courses, privatised commons and mega cruise ships gives away the game.

 As we globally experience the devastating impacts of climate change and the crossing of multiple planetary boundaries – signified by conflicts, famines, drought, floods, fires, and displacements – we need to be critically conscious of the tools and methods used to distract us from much needed action.
 Tourism development presents clear tensions between community prosperity and well-being, environmental protection and industry profits.
 Far too often industry profits are derived at the costly expense of communities and ecologies.